ujwalbhende96/CMS/README.md

 In this project validations are provide for all the fields like name should be alphabetic, email should be in correct format and mobile number should contain 10 numeric values.

+Also, validation applied to restrict duplicate entry for an E-Mail address.